 These waterways can come in all shapes and sizes.
-Some rivers will offer you a peaceful ride downstream while others will give you an adrenaline-filled experience battling through whitewater rapids.
+Some rivers offer you a peaceful ride downstream, while others give you an adrenaline-filled experience battling through whitewater rapids.
 Regardless of your experience level, you should be aware that these waterways could change without warning.
 The speed and activity level of their currents, both on and under the surface, could drastically increase or decrease in an instant.

 3. Seas and Oceans

 Similar to rivers, the activity level of a sea or ocean can change with the weather.
 Though staying close to the coastline can make navigating this body of water slightly more manageable, varying factors like wind speed, tidal fluctuations and storms can create difficulties for kayakers at any distance.

 Consider a fixed tracking fin on skeg — a fin you can put into the water when needed — to give you some extra maneuverability in choppier waters.